SunnySuite/Sunny.jl/joss/paper.md

 Research Science and Engineering Center program through the UT Knoxville Center for Advanced Materials and Manufacturing (DMR-2309083).
-Z.W. acknowledges support from the National Key Research and Development Program of China (Grant No. 2024YFA1408303).
+Z.W. acknowledges support from the National Key Research and Development Program of China (Grant No. 2024YFA1408303) and the National Natural Science Foundation of China (Grant No. 12374124).
 H.L. acknowledges funding from the Royal Commission for the Exhibition of 1851.
 The data shown in Figure 2 was collected at the the Spallation Neutron Source, a DOE Office of Science User Facility operated by the Oak Ridge National Laboratory.
 Beam time was allocated to the SEQUOIA instrument